Zinc is a naturally occurring mineral. Zinc is important for growth and for the development and health of body tissues.

 Low concentrations of zinc in the blood are associated with many symptoms of chronic fatigue syndrome (e.g., fatigue, depression, and concentration difficulties).
 One study found that blood zinc levels were significantly lower in chronic fatigue syndrome (CFS) patients than in normal controls and that symptom severity was negatively correlated with blood zinc levels.

-A study found that treating leaky gut with a mixture of anti-inflammatory and antioxidant substances including zinc in CFS patients resulted in a significant improvement of symptoms [R].
+The study concluded that zinc may be effective in attenuating CFS symptoms because of its antioxidant and anti-inflammatory properties.Gut inflammation (caused by a leaky gut) is common in people with CFS.
+A study found that treating leaky gut with a mixture of anti-inflammatory and antioxidant substances including zinc in CFS patients resulted in a significant improvement of symptoms.